DMJC/ffdstudio/README.md

 # Force Feedback Design Studio
-A tool for creating/editing Force Feedback Effects.
+A tool for creating/editing Force Feedback Effects written in C++/GTKMM-3.0

 Notes:
 - Compatible with Wayland